What to Do in San Miguel de Allende, MX

 Blowing up of the Judases Easter Sunday

-Other fun events include the Locos Parade in late June, the San Miguel festival in late September with its many parades and fireworks display and battle reenactment in the early morning hours of Saturday and the festivities for Day of the Dead on November 2nd.
+Other fun events include the Locos Parade in late June, the San Miguel festival in late September with its many parades and fireworks display and battle reenactment in the early morning hours of Saturday and the festivities for Day of the Dead or Dia de los Muertos on November 2nd.
 Don’t miss going to the main cemetery on the 2nd.
 It is a big scene with vendors, mariachis and everyone visiting and decorating the graves.
 There are always festivals so don’t be surprised to hear fireworks early in the morning; this along with roosters and church bells is just part of life in San Miguel.

 Locos Parade San Miguel